SunlayGGX/Storm/README.md

 - **meshFile (string, mandatory, accept macro)**: This is mesh file path this rigid body is bound to.
 - **isStatic (boolean, facultative)**: Specify this to tell the simulation that this object is fixed (won't move throughout the simulation).
 Default value is "true".
 - **wall (boolean, facultative)**: Specify that this object is the wall (considered to be a wall).
 By defainition, a wall is static so if the value is true, the object will be considered static no matter the value set to isStatic.
 Default value is "false".
-- **collisionType (string, facultative)**: Specify what is the collision shape should be handled.
+- **collisionType (string, facultative)**: Specify what is the collision shape and how should it be handled.
 This is not case sensitive.
-Possible values are "None" (Default value), "Sphere", "Cube" and "Custom".
+Possible values are "None" (Default value), "Sphere", "Cube", "Particle" and "Custom".
+Note that if it is a particle, some settings won't be taken into account (like the scale, the rotation or the layer count) and the engine will consider this rigid body as a single particle (only one particle will be made).
 - **translation (vector3, facultative)**: The initial position in meters of the object.
 Default value is { x=0.0, y=0.0, z=0.0 }.
 - **rotation (vector3, facultative)**: The initial rotation in degrees of the object (this is euler angle : roll, pich, yaw).
 Default value is { x=0.0, y=0.0, z=0.0 }.
 - **scale (vector3, facultative)**: The initial scale of the object.
 Default value is { x=1.0, y=1.0, z=1.0 }.